River Yare: Navigation

 Despite high hopes, the venture was not a success, as operating costs exceeded revenue, and the loan from the Exchequer Bill Loan Commission could not be repaid.
 The arrival of the railways added an element of competition, and the Commissioners took over the Haddiscoe Cut in 1842, selling it on to Sir Samuel Morton Peto, a railway developer.
 A new cut was made at Thorpe in 1844, where the railway crossed a loop in the river.
 The bridges at both ends of the old course restrict headroom to about 6 ft.
 The City of Norwich attempted to buy the navigation in 1848, but were again opposed by Yarmouth, and withdrew their bill from Parliament.
 Silting of Lake Lothing became a problem, and traffic gradually reverted to using the route through Yarmouth.
 A grandiose plan to build a ship canal between Yarmouth and Norwich with a commercial dock at Whitlingham and a naval base at Rockland Broad, proposed in 1908, came to nothing, but steam tugs continued to haul barges of coal to Norwich until the 1960s.
 Commercial traffic has now been replaced by leisure boating.

 The river is tidal as far as Trowse Mills, with a tidal range of 2+1/2 to 3 ft at Reedham and 1+1/2 to 2 ft at Norwich.
 High water at Reedham occurs some 1 1/2 hours after high water at Yarmouth, and at Norwich it is 4 1/2 hours after Yarmouth.

+Hydronymy

+The derivation of the name has been the subject of debate, M. R. James states that the Saxon Shore fort, Gariannonum (which he identified as Burgh Castle) takes its name from the original Common Celtic name for the Yare.
+Ptolemy records a Latinized version of this name as Gariennos around 150 AD.
+Eilert Ekwall gives another derivation, that the river name is a back-formation from Yarmouth.